sharkyh20/KinectToVR/README.md

 ## License

-This project is licensed under the GPL v3 License - see the [LICENSE.md](LICENSE.md) file for details
+~~This project is licensed under the GPL v3 License - see the [LICENSE.md](LICENSE.md) file for details~~ KinectToVR is based on GPL v3, so you need to follow it.
+Although, all changes that i made, go to CreativeCommons.

 ## Acknowledgments
 * TripingPC for running the community in my absence and providing updated guides to get it running in 2020